-(5) Proceedings on an application for habeas corpus shall be treated for the purposes of this section as pending until, disregarding any power of the court to grant leave to appeal out of time, there is no further possibility of appeal.
+(5) Proceedings on an application for habeas corpus shall be treated for the purposes of this section as pending until there is no further possibility of appeal.

 16.-(1) If an authority to proceed has been issued in relation to a person, that person may inform a Magistrate that that person consents to being surrendered to the country requesting that person's extradition for the offence for which the surrender of that person is being sought.